Rylee-Leavitt/SDEV-1100/SDEV1100 1st project/instructions.md

 # Instructions

-Module 3 Assignment: Pseudo Code 1/26/2025 :
+Module 3 Assignment: Pseudo Code 1/26/2025 : ➡️
-  Begin by writing psuedocode for the project. ➡️ complete
+  Begin by writing psuedocode for the project. ✅complete